How we increased leads by 132% for Awesome Inc

 1) There were lots of clicks and movements registered around the cost section as users were actively seeking more information or details about how everything worked.
 However, there were no CTA buttons present in this area to capitalize on the high intent of these users.

-2) 95% of users clicked underneath the “Up-front Payment” option with no CTAs for detailed bootcamp fee information.
-Several people during user-interviews expressed that the cost of the program was something they wanted to know upfront and higher up in the funnel.
+people during user-interviews expressed that the cost of the program was something they wanted to know upfront and higher up in the funnel.

 3) On desktop, only 32% of users reached this section, and 24% of users reached it on mobile.
 From a messaging standpoint, highlighting the cost as an investment rather than a cost can help reduce friction.
 For example, highlighting the statistics or job guarantee in close proximity to the investment can give people the confidence they need to take the next step.